GEOS-DEV/GEOS/src/docs/sphinx/buildGuide/SpackUberenv.rst

     ./scripts/uberenv/uberenv.py

 from the `thirdPartyLibs <https://github.com/GEOS-DEV/thirdPartyLibs>`_ directory.
 This will create a directory ``uberenv_libs`` (or a directory name you specify by adding ``--prefix directory-name``) in the current working directory, clone Spack into ``uberenv_libs/spack`` and install the dependencies into ``uberenv_libs/system_dependent_path``.
-It will then spit out host-config files in the current directory which you can use to build GEOS or LvArray.
-While the above command **should** work on every system, it **should never be used**.
+It will then spit out host-config files (see :ref:`HostConfig`) in the current directory which you can use to build GEOS or LvArray.
+While the above command **should** work on every system, it **should never be used** to build GEOS.
 Invoked as such, Spack will ignore any system libraries you have installed and will go down a rabbit hole building dependencies.
 Furthermore this does not allow you to choose the compiler to build with.
-Both of these are easily solved by creating a ``spack.yaml`` configuration file, also known in Spack as an Environment file, to tell Spack where pre-installed system libraries and compiles are located.
+Both of these are easily solved by creating a ``spack.yaml`` configuration file, also known in Spack as an environment file, to tell Spack where pre-installed system libraries and compiles are located.
 See :ref:`SpackYaml` for more on how to create a ``spack.yaml`` file.

 Once you have the ``spack.yaml`` file setup, you can run Uberenv again and instruct it to use the environment file with the command line option ``--spack-env-file``.
 If for instance you added Clang 14.0.6 to the ``spack.yaml`` file, then your command to build the dependencies would look something like this:

 .. code-block:: console

-    ./scripts/uberenv/uberenv.py --spack-env-file=/path/to/your/spack.yaml --spec="%clang@14.0.6"
+    ./scripts/uberenv/uberenv.py --spack-env-file=/path/to/your/spack.yaml --spec="%clang@14.0.6" --prefix=/output/path/to/third-party/GEOS/libraries

 For more Uberenv command-line options, you can run the ``uberenv.py`` script with the ``--help`` option or consult the `command line options <https://uberenv.readthedocs.io/en/latest/#command-line-options>`_.

 .. note::
-  There is no requirement that your Environment file be named ``spack.yaml`` when it is passed to Uberenv using the ``--spack-env-file`` command line option.
+  There is no requirement that your environment file be named ``spack.yaml`` when it is passed to Uberenv using the ``--spack-env-file`` command line option.

 .. note::
-  On LC systems, there is not a requirement to specify ``--spack-env-file``.
+  On LC systems only, there is not a requirement to specify ``--spack-env-file``.
 This is because Uberenv uses the environment variable ``SYS_TYPE`` in combination with the ``.uberenv_config.json`` Uberenv configuration file to determine the folder name that contains the required ``spack.yaml`` file (e.g. ``scripts/spack_configs/blueos_3_ppc64le_ib_p9/spack.yaml``).
 More information on Uberenv configuration behavior can be found in `Uberenv spack configurations documentation <https://uberenv.readthedocs.io/en/latest/#spack-configurations>`_.

 .. _SpackYaml: